django-json-api/django-rest-framework-json-api/docs/usage.md

 Be aware that using included resources without any form of prefetching **WILL HURT PERFORMANCE** as it will introduce m\*(n+1) queries.

 A viewset helper was therefore designed to automatically preload data when possible.
-Such is automatically available when subclassing `ModelViewSet`.
+Such is automatically available when subclassing `ModelViewSet` or `ReadOnlyModelViewSet`.

 It also allows to define custom `select_related` and `prefetch_related` for each requested `include` when needed in special cases: